intel/intel-extension-for-pytorch/docs/index.md

 ```

 ## Miscellaneous Tips
 Intel® Extension for PyTorch* also provides dedicated optimization for many other Large Language Models (LLM), which covers a set of data types for supporting various scenarios.
 For more details, please check [Large Language Models (LLM) Optimizations Overview](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/llm.html).
+To replicate Llama 3 performance numbers on Intel ARC A770, please take advantage of [IPEX-LLM](https://github.com/intel-analytics/ipex-llm).